Materials-Consortia/schemas/defs/v1.2/units/si/1970/accepted/minute.md

     "title": "minute",
     "symbol": "min",
     "display-symbol": "min",
     "description": "A unit of time that is equal to 60 seconds, using the 1967 base SI units.\n\nThe minute appear in the International System of Units (SI), 1th ed.
-(1970) defined as \"1 min = 60 s\".\n\nThe International System of Units (SI), 1th ed.
-(1970) categorizes the unit as \"Units in use with the International System.\"\nThe International System of Units (SI), 7th ed.
-(1998) changes the categorization to \"Non-SI units accepted for use with the International System.\"", "standard": {
+(1970) defined as \"1 min = 60 s\".\n\n- The International System of Units (SI), 1th ed.
+(1970) categorizes the unit as \"Units in use with the International System.\"\n- The International System of Units (SI), 7th ed.
+(1998) changes the categorization to \"Non-SI units accepted for use with the International System.\"", "resources": [
-        "name": "gnu units",
-        "version": "3.15",
-        "symbol": "minute"
-    },
-    "resources": [
         {
             "relation": "Definition in the International System of Units (SI), 1st Edition",